Why Does Your Water Heater Make Gurgling Sounds?

 Your hot water tank is making gurgling sounds?
 We know, there is nothing worse than the constant sound of a marching band in your home.
 However, this noise may also be a sign of the start of a leak.
 But what does it mean exactly?

 Did you know that a hot water tank should have annual service maintenance?
-This helps reduce risks of failure and ensure you in the event of a claim.
+This helps reduce risks of failure and ensures you in the event of a claim.
 It should also be changed every two years.
 Keep on reading to discover why a water heater makes gurgling sounds and how to get rid of them.

-Why is Your Water Heater Gurgling?
+Why is Your Water Heater Making The Gurgling Noise?

 So, if your hot water tank makes a gurgling noise, this is a sign that a tank is scaled up.
 The scale can eat away at the tank as well as damage the heating system (thermostat, electrical resistance), which, in the long term, can lead to rusting, drilling, or cracking.
 This is why, when the tartar has managed to pierce the tank, the water heater must be replaced.